nldoty/jobcoin-mixer/flask-app/README.md

 This is a non-exhaustive list of issues with the application as it currently stands.

 **1.** The `MIXER_POOL_ADDRESS` is hard-coded in `config.py`.
 This isn't a good practice.
 This would be better off placed in something like a `.env` file, and not committed to the project in a public way.
 **2.** Because of the way the containers are hosted, I run into CORS issues.
-This is expected but pretty annoying to deal with.
+This is expected hosting the app on the same source but in an enterprise application should be resolved.
+**3.** Not an issue, but although I implemented the ability to capture fees, I don't.
+The fee address is also too obvious.